Critical Skills and Competency Assessments Should Help Guide DOD Civilian Workforce Decisions

 Recommendations for Executive Action

 Comments: As of September 2017, the Associate Director, Total Force Requirements & Sourcing Policies; OUSD(P&R), stated that the Department has taken some actions and that there are ongoing efforts in this area.
+As of November 2019, DOD has taken no further action.
 We will continue to monitor DOD's progress in implementing this recommendation.

 Recommendation: To help ensure the department maintains its critical skills and competencies, when planning for and implementing future civilian workforce actions, the Secretary of Defense should direct the Under Secretary of Defense for Personnel and Readiness to involve functional community managers and to the extent possible, use information from gap assessments of its critical skills and competencies as they are completed to make informed decisions for possible future reductions or justify the size of the force that it has.